On a class of complete non-compact gradient Yamabe solitons: Introduction and results

 \item $f(x)< C_1\cdot r(x)+C_2$ \quad\quad\quad\quad\quad\quad$\mathrm{if}$ $\lambda<0$ \end{enumerate} for some fixed constants $C_1$ and $C_2$.
 Here $r(x):=d(p,x)$ is the distance function from some fixed point $p\in M^n$. \end{theorem}

-In the following we will obtain an interesting topological result on complete shrinking gradient Yamabe solitons with a proper upper bound on scalar curvature. \begin{theorem} Let $(M^n,g)$ be a complete Riemannian manifold satisfying
+In the following we obtain a topological result on complete shrinking gradient Yamabe solitons with a proper upper bound on scalar curvature. \begin{theorem} Let $(M^n,g)$ be a complete Riemannian manifold satisfying

 where $f\in C^\infty(M^n)$ and $\lambda>0$.
 Assume that the scalar curvature $R\leq \mu$ for some constant $\mu<\lambda$.
 Then $M^n$ has finite topological type. \end{theorem}